 The season of scarves, sweaters, and pumpkin spice everything is almost upon us.
 No matter how you feel about the end of summer, it's hard not appreciate the colorful foliage when it reaches its peak in autumn.
-Those red, orange, and gold leaves may be visible outside your window sooner than you think; the interactive map below from SmokyMountains.com shows you exactly when to expect them.
+Those red, orange, and gold leaves may be visible outside your window sooner than you think, and the interactive map below from SmokyMountains.com shows you exactly when to expect them.

-By sliding the scale beneath the map, you can see when foliage is expected to peak in your part of the of the country.
+By sliding the scale beneath the map, you can see when foliage is expected to peak in your part of the country.
 You can also use the tool to plan trips around the changing leaves.

 "Our travel brands have experienced a trend of increased visitation in vacation markets that visitors can drive to and decreased visitation where flights are required," David Angotti, SmokyMountains.com's founder and statistical expert, said in a statement.
 "Since many of the top fall foliage destinations are within an easy drive of major cities, we are expecting larger leaf peeping crowds in many of the popular fall foliage destinations."

 If you can't pick just one spot to take in the foliage this fall, you don't have to— a road trip is one of the best ways to see as much of it as possible.

 This story has been updated for 2020.